Yanatcharita/n8n-query-bot/README.md

 AI_API_KEY	API Key for Gemini or GPT

 🙋‍♀️ Future Improvements
-Better understanding of natural Thai language (advanced syntax and idioms).
+- Better understanding of natural Thai language (advanced syntax and idioms).

-Add quick reply buttons for common queries in Telegram.

-Support voice-to-text input via Telegram.

-Return chart or visual summary along with data (via image or link).

-Enhance AI accuracy using MCP (Many-shot Context Prompting):
+- Enhance AI accuracy using MCP (Many-shot Context Prompting):

-Provide a list of example questions with their SQL counterparts.
+  - Provide a list of example questions with their SQL counterparts.

-Helps guide the AI to produce better results through contextual learning.
+  - Helps guide the AI to produce better results through contextual learning.